Topological analysis and experimental control of transformations of domain walls in magnetic cylindrical nanowires

-Phases 1 and 4 are qualitatively the same, independent of the value of current density and damping.
-Quantitatively, the dynamics are faster for larger current densities and lower damping, although ringing effects arise in the latter case.
-In the following, we focus on phases 2 and 3, which present qualitative differences.
-Consistent with the case of high damping and close-to-threshold current density \cite{bib-FRU2021}, \subfigref{fig:BPW-switching}{d} and \subfigref{fig:BPW-switching}{e} show that surface singularities appear in pairs and with the same polarity.
+Phases 1 and 4 are qualitatively robust insensitive to the value of current density and damping.
+Quantitatively, the dynamics is faster for larger current densities and lower damping, although ringing effects arise in the latter case.
+In the following, we focus on phases 2 and 3, which depend on these two parameters.
+Consistent with the case of high damping and close-to-threshold current density \cite{bib-FRU2021}, \subfigref{fig:BPW-switching}{d} and \subfigref{fig:BPW-switching}{e} show that surface V/AV appear in pairs and with the same polarity.
 This is a continuous process, without the need for creating or annihilating a Bloch point, as shown in \subfigref{fig:BPW-switching}{b-c}.
-However, while in Ref.\cite{bib-FRU2021} only one pair of V/AV nucleated, here another one appears for $\alpha=1$ at $t=\SI{2.85}{\nano\second}$ and $z=\SI{33}{nm}$, and three appear for $\alpha=0.1$~(at \SI{0.68}{\nano\second}, \SI{1.95}{\nano\second} and \SI{2}{\nano\second}).
-More paths for the reversal can be explored for a larger driving force or lower damping, which is a usual micromagnetic phenomenon, as energy provided through the driving force allows the magnetization texture to explore more saddle points in the energy landscape.
-Nevertheless, the processes involving surface and volume singularities always obey the same rules: \begin{itemize}
+However, while in Ref.\cite{bib-FRU2021} only one pair of V/AV is nucleated, here another one appears at $t=\SI{2.85}{\nano\second}$ and $z=\SI{33}{nm}$ for $\alpha=1$, and three appear for $\alpha=0.1$~(at \SI{0.69}{\nano\second}, \SI{0.85}{\nano\second} and \SI{0.86}{\nano\second}).
+This illustrates that new pathways arise for larger driving force or lower damping, which is a usual micromagnetic phenomenon, as the torque deriving from the driving force allows the magnetization texture to explore a larger phase space.

-\item Surface singularities nucleate in the form of a pair of V/AV with the same polarity.
-Conversely, two such objects merging annihilate continuously.